SxtBox/Yupptv_Dot_Com_Streaming/README.md

     KODI: FINISHED AND WORK PREFECT
     XTREAM CODES: FINISHED AND WORK PREFECT
     RAW: THIS PART PRINT RAW STRING
+    Clappr Player: Play on Your Own Player (Requested by Client)
 --------------------------------------------------------------

 Thanks To Muhammad Abbasi That Reporting Some Bugs